Breadcrumb

 November 2018 saw the last direct suffrage presidential elections in the country, as from 2024 it will no longer be citizens who vote for their president, but legislators and certain compromisers, due to a constitutional reform transforming the country into a parliamentary republic.

-Some Georgian media consider that Georgian Dream enjoyed an "undue advantage" because of the intervention in the campaign of former Prime Minister Bidzina Ivanishvili, now a wealthy financier, who publicly announced a program of financial aid for 600,000 Georgians.
+Some Georgian media consider that Georgian Dream enjoyed an "undue advantage" because of the intervention in the campaign of former Prime Minister Bidzina Ivanishvili, today a wealthy financier, who publicly announced a financial aid program for 600,000 Georgians.
 It became clear that Ivanishvili pulls the strings and levers of power in the country.
-That questioning of the cleanliness of the campaign led to Georgia's downgrade in democratic quality in the 2018 indices.
+This questioning of the cleanliness of the campaign led Georgia to drop in democratic quality in the 2018 indexes.

 Public event presided over in January by Salome Zurabishvili at the Georgian presidential palace [Presidency of Georgia].